k3b/camera-date-folders/README.md

 * Android 7 to 10 do not allow write access to SD card in traditional File mode.
 * Without "Manage all Files" permission, Android 11 and newer do not allow any write access in File mode.
 * Due to Google's security policy, the "Manage all Files" option is not allowed in the Play Store version of the program.
-* Network shares can only be accessed in SAF mode.
+* Network shares can only be accessed in SAF mode, because in Android they are Document Providers.

 # Current Limitations (Yet)